Beet and Walnut Salad

 *A byproduct of making feta cheese, manouri is a soft, white, slightly dry cheese made from the whey of sheep’s and goat’s milk.
 The texture is similar to chevre, the flavor like a mild, less salty feta.

-1. Tear the lettuce into small pieces and spread them across a large serving platter (this salad look beautiful against white).
+1. Tear the lettuce into small pieces and spread them across a large serving platter (this salad look beautiful on a plain white or black dish.
 If you have beet greens, arrange these loosely over the pale green lettuce, especially around the outer edges.

 2. Slice the beets in half and the halves into thin slices or sticks.
 Put these in a bowl.

-4. Make a chiffonade of the mint leaves (stack them, roll them up and cut into fine rolls).
+4. Make a chiffonade of the mint leaves: stack the leaves, roll them up and slice into fine strands.
 Mix half into the dressing and set the other half aside, unrolling and separating the strands.
 Pour the dressing over the beets and toss gently.
 Lay the beets on the bed of lettuce in the center of the platter, leaving a surround of lettuce.
 Don’t pour the beets from the bowl; you want to reserve some of the dressing.